walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 Variables can be created and changed easily in Javascript.
-Along with the variables you'll create in your in-game commands and scripts, there are handy variables created for you by ScriptCraft.
-One such variable is `self`, it contains information about the current player...
+Along with the variables you'll create in your in-game commands and scripts, there are handy "free" variables created for you by ScriptCraft.
+One such variable is `self`, it contains information about the current player (that's you)...

     /js echo ( self )